tektutor/jenkins-sep-2021/Day2/README.md

    H/02 * * * *

-   In the Build Section, paste the below
+   In the Build Section, paste the below cd Day2/Hello mvn compile

+   Save the Job.

+ 2. Create your second Freestyle Jenkins Job by copying existing "Copy Hello Java Application" and let's call this Job as "Test Hello Java Application".

+    In the Build Triggers section, unselect "Poll SCM" and select "Build after other projects are built" and choose "Compile Hello Java Application".

+    In the Build section, replace "mvn compile" with "mvn test" and Save the Job.

+ 3. Create your third Freestyle Jenkins Job by copying existing "Test Hello Java Application" and let's call this Job as "Package Hello Java Application".

+    In the Build Triggers section, select the "Build after other projects are build" and this time change "Compile Hello Java Application" to "Test Hello Java Application".

+    In the Build section, replace "mvn test" with "mvn package" and Save the Job.

+ 4. Create your fourth Freestyle Jenkins Job by copying existing "Package Hello Java Application" and let's call this Job as "Install Hello Java Application".

+    In the Build Triggers section, select the "Build after other projects are build" and this time change "Test Hello Java Application" to "Package Hello Java Application".

+    In the Build section, replace "mvn package" to "mvn install" and Save the Job.

+ 5. Create your final Freestyle Jenkins Job by copying existing "Install Hello Java Application" and let's call this Job as "Deploy Hello Java Application Aritifacts to Artifactory".

+    In the Build Triggers section, select the "Buid after other projects are build" and this time change "Package Hello Java Application" to "Install Hello Java Application".

+    In the Build section, replace "mvn install" to "mvn deploy" and Save the Job.

+Any source code commit to "jenkins-sep-2021" GitHub repository will automatically trigger the Jenkins CI/CD pipeline you created.

 ### Setting up JFrog artifactory as a docker container
 ```
 docker run -d --name artifactory --hostname artifactory -p 8081-8082:8081-8082 releases-docker.jfrog.io/jfrog/artifactory-oss:latest